 The Self-Care Checklist

 Print out a checklist at the beginning of each week and see how many self-care activities you can check off.
-I’m not naive enough to think that any of us will ever reach 100% (a girl can dream, though, right?), but I do know that “you can’t manage what you don’t measure.”
-If you see that you haven’t been checking off any items on your self-care checklist, you can know that you’re putting yourself at risk for burning out.
+If you see that you haven’t been checking off any items on your self-care checklist, you will know that you’re putting yourself at risk for burning out.

 Here are the items on the checklist.